k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/12_project_impl_prep.md

 - [ ] In case self-hosted with Fabric (SQLite or Postgres) have a tool also to load the data.

   > Consider whether to run the load to vector also in QA and production deployment.
 You may prefer to prepare it during implementation, insert it into a CSV file already vectorized, and then use it in non-dev deployments (as SQLite vector).
-  > This is beneficial as you can track changes at GIT and also make testing before using it.
+  > This approach is beneficial as it allows you to track changes in GIT and well as perform testing before using it.

 ### Customized Tools

-As part of implementation you might create and expose tools related to data products.
-See [here](04_agents_and_tools.md#Tools) for more information about tools objectives and concepts.
+As part of implementation, you might create and expose tools related to data products.
+See [here](04_agents_and_tools.md#Tools) for more information about tool objectives and concepts.

 #### Tool Building